• Skip to primary navigation

 Eggless (Egg-Free) Mousse

-Many mousse lovers are allergic to eggs or avoid eggs due to certain reasons, hence the eggless chocolate mousse recipe came into existence.
+Many mousse lovers are allergic to eggs or avoid eggs for specific reasons.
+Hence the eggless chocolate mousse recipe came into existence.

 And over the years, this egg-free mousse became quite popular because: